 - Roundup Multiplier: You can set your account to increase the amount invested on roundups.
 So, say you want to double your investment.
 You’d increase the roundup to 2x so, in our coffee example, you’d then end up paying $4.50 and saving $1 ($0.50×2).

 It’s important to note that this investment will take 2-3 days to register and deposits only land in your account once a week.
 It’s not real-time.

 How much does Moka cost?

 While there are several free budgeting apps on the market, Moka is sadly not one of them.
-Moka charges $3 per month to use its services.
+Moka charges $3.99 per month to use its services.
 If you use it frequently, and manage to roundup or save quite a bit each month, then it’s worth it.
-However, the real value comes in the investing services.
-There’s no limit to how much you can invest, you just pay $3 a month (plus the management expense ratio of the ETFs).
+However, the real value comes from the investing services.
+There’s no limit to how much you can invest, you just pay $3.99 a month (plus the management expense ratio of the ETFs).

 Note that your monthly fee also gives you access to the following:

 - Being able to invest in TSFAs and/or RRSPs